 - What are their long term goals?

 By starting with broad questions, the recruiter gets a good sense if this is a subject area the candidate is passionate about or one they haven’t given much thought.
-A practiced recruiter can easily determine if a candidate is right for the study or won’t the team’s needs.
+A practiced recruiter can easily determine if a candidate is right for the study or won’t meet the team’s needs.

-Facilitating the Test
+Facilitating the test

 When facilitating the test, we add an additional 30 minutes for conducting the interview and creating the tasks.
 The goal of the interview is to explore the participant’s passion.
 The result is one or more tasks for the participant to perform with the design.

 Starting with similar questions to those the recruiter asked, the facilitator probes the participant about their experience with the subject matter.
 After learning the details of their background and knowledge, the facilitator guides the discussion to current interests and tasks the user would like to accomplish.
-It’s at that point that they jointly craft the task description.
+It’s at this point that they jointly craft the task description.